-- Copayment Assistance Program - We have awarded over $4.7 million (as of 11/16/2017) in direct patient assistance to help patients get the treatment they need!
+We have awarded over $7.25 million (as of July 2020) in direct patient assistance to help patients get the treatment they need!

 Al Musella, DPM is a retired podiatrist.
 He worked his way through school as a computer programmer for medical research projects.

-His interest in brain tumors started when his siter-in-law, Lana, was diagnosed with a gbm in 1992, and was told it was hopeless.
-After surgery and radiation, the tumor was larger than before the surgery and she was told she only had a few weeks left to live and there was no treatment options for her other than a standard course of bcnu, which had no chance to help her for more than a few extra weeks.
+His interest in brain tumors started when his sister-in-law, Lana, was diagnosed with a GBM in 1992, and was told it was hopeless.
+After surgery and radiation, the tumor was larger than before the surgery and she was told she only had a few weeks left to live and there was no treatment options for her other than a standard course of BCNU, which had no chance to help her for more than a few extra weeks.

 Ironically, Al's father was diagnosed with a GBM in 1999, a year after Al formed the Musella Foundation.
 He died quickly, in about 4 months.